mccode-dev/Helmholtz2025/install/README.md

 module load NVHPC
 ```
 or similar.
 (If for your own machine, download from https://developer.nvidia.com/hpc-sdk-downloads)
-Prpofiling tools are availble via
+Profiling tools are availble via
 ```bash
 module load Nsight-Compute
 module load Nsight-Systems